GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 * **jq** - A lightweight and flexible command-line JSON processor.
 This blueprint uses it process and transform the JSON results from the Genesys Cloud API.
 * **Amazon S3** - Simple Storage Service, an object storage service in AWS.
 This blueprint uses S3 buckets to host JSON data for analysis and store the results of AWS Athena queries.
 * **Amazon Athena** - A serverless, interactive query service for querying data in Amazon S3 buckets using standard SQL.
-* **AWS Glue** - A serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
+* **AWS Glue** - A serverless data integration service that discovers, prepares, and combines data for analytics, machine learning, and application development.
 This blueprint uses AWS Glue to auto-generate tables from your usage data files.
 * **AWS CloudFormation** - A management tool that uses templates to write, deploy, and maintain your AWS infrastructure.
 This blueprint includes an AWS CloudFormation template used to deploy the AWS components of the solution.
 * **AWS CLI** - A unified tool to manage your AWS services from the command line.
 In keeping with the 'command line' nature of the blueprint, it uses the AWS CLI an optional way to execute some of the implementation steps.